 And most importantly, the WZO should bring the message of thecomplexity and idealism of Herzl - and thus of Zionism itself - to theIsraeli and Diaspora education systems.

 "My job here is to be a dreamer.
-If my job is just to pushpapers and not to try and think beyond the limitations of theorganization, then what am I here for?"
+If my job is just to pushpapers and not to try and think beyond the limitations about theorganization, then what am I here for?"

 The beleaguered WZO stands at a crossroads, Breakstone worries,between oblivion and transformation into a meaningful educationalvehicle.
 "I'm trying to say that we still have challenges before us."And a challenge, Breakstone believes, is also a purpose.